Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 - Logo with Header and Navigation Menu:
     - This is consistent on all pages.
     - The name of website is clearly visible at the top and is also responsive
     - Navigation bar is visible on the top of each page.
 It is responsive and will adapt to all devices to keep it user friendly for kids.
-I purposely chose to avoid a mobile menu so that kids can see what they want to click on.
+I purposely chose to avoid a mobile menu so that kids can see what they want to click on on all devices clearly.

 - About us:
     - This talks about the purpose of the website in a few short words.
-    - This also includes a section for the Memory Game with information about how to play.

 - Bottom Links:
     - Each page has relevant links (except Memory Game) to give a child a quick click option when they are done with a certain page; instead of scrolling right back up.